6 Questions to Ask An Emergency IT Services Provider

 6. Do they offer more than just emergency services?

 If they offer more than just emergency support, you may be able to utilize them to determine the root cause of the issue to prevent it from reoccurring.
-In addition, if you lose data as a result of the incident, you may be able to use the provider to recover data.
+In addition, if you lose data as a result of the incident, you may be able to use the emergency IT service provider to recover data.